Violent ’80s and ’90s Anime Defying Censorship Rules

 1988│Movie

 Also by Yoshiaki Kawajiri, Demon City Shinjuku is a dark fantasy anime that takes place in a demon-infested Tokyo district.
 The story follows Kyoya Izayoi, a young martial artist who is reluctantly drawn into a battle against the evil sorcerer Rebi Ra, who has taken control of Shinjuku.
-With its intense, fast-paced action scenes and a moody, atmospheric soundtrack, Demon City Shinjuku portrays a world on the brink of apocalypse, where humanity faces annihilation at the hands of supernatural forces.
+With its violent, fast-paced action scenes and a moody, atmospheric soundtrack, Demon City Shinjuku portrays a world on the brink of apocalypse, where humanity faces annihilation at the hands of supernatural forces.
 The film’s violent confrontations and dark, eerie tone have cemented its place as a classic example of ‘80s anime that doesn’t shy away from showing the brutal side of its fantastical narrative.

 demon city shinjuku anime

-Demon City Shinjuku│courtesy of Madhouse
+Demon City Shinjuku│© Madhouse

 6. Akira